ibm-ecosystem-engineering/QueryCraft/document/Step 3. Finetuning.md

     `prompt_file_path =input/prompts/codellama_model.txt`

-If you want to change any fine-grained configurations, you can do so by making changes in the config.ini fields.
+If you want to change any fine-grained configurations, you can do so by making changes in the expertConfig.ini fields.

 To start fine-tuning your LLM for the Text to SQL task, run the below command.